Buying real estate in Morocco?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Morocco versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What are the exact steps in the application process from start to finish?
+What are the main steps and documents required in the application process?

 It's something we develop in our Morocco property pack.